OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 - If enabling proactive health-checking of nodes, sending a `ping` request represents a weak check of availability, and a `status` request may have excessive costs.
 It is better to use checks for the availability of sentinel objects instead (store specific objects in the cluster for the purpose of health-checks).
   - There is no mechanism for making objects permanent and immutable, so care must be taken to ensure sentinel objects are not accidentally deleted.
 - When sending requests via a proxy, it is recommended to avoid connection pooling (e.g. use a `connection_close` of equivalent directive).
 Pooling and reusing long-lived connections will reduce response times by a small margin; however there will be failure conditions that may take a long time to be detected, especially without frequent proactive health-checks.
+  - Without connection pools it is necessary to ensure there is sufficient connection capacity to handle the required database load, and this will require the reuse of connections in a TIME_WAIT state.
+  - Reuse of connections in a TIME_WAIT state will require the PAWS protection described in [RFC 7323](https://www.rfc-editor.org/rfc/rfc7323).
+Note that the TCP timestamps necessary may sometimes be erroneously disabled by default for security reasons.
+  - Note that a common signal of connection pool exhaustion is response times of close to 1s, 3s or 5s; the delays normally associated with a TCP retry.
 - A proxy for a Riak cluster will generally require a significant amount of bandwidth, especially where the cluster is supporting relatively large objects.
 Scaling proxy bandwidth may require a step-change in underlying network technology compared to that of the individual nodes.
 - The `503` service unavailable message is used by Riak when sending a timeout.
 However, such timeouts may occur because of poorly formed requests (such as overly complex queries).
 It is therefore generally recommended that `503` errors should not be considered as server failures within the proxy configuration, so that nodes that coordinate complex queries are not marked as down.
 - If a node is marked as `down` by a proxy, either through failure detection or operator intervention, it should be noted that the node will still play an active role in the cluster unless it has been stopped.
 Marking a node as `down` is not sufficient to remove a role from service.